-Spiritual meditation will allow you to see inside yourself at a deeper level than you usually would.
+Spiritual meditation will allow you to see inside yourself deeper than you usually would.
 The reason for that is pretty simple; everyday life gets in the way of seeing yourself for who you are.
-You only ever see the surface of your emotions and thoughts, and maybe not even that far when you are extremely busy.
-However, meditation gives you the chance to strip back those outer thoughts, and see your inner self.
+You only see the surface of your emotions and thoughts, and maybe not even that far when you are extremely busy.
+However, meditation lets you strip back those outer thoughts and see your inner self.

 What is Meditation Good for?

-In turn, as your stress levels start to drop, anxiety will begin to fall too.
+As your stress levels start to drop, anxiety will also begin to fall.
 That is not to say that there are always complete cures to all fears through meditating alone, but it certainly will help.
 I know this personally.

 - Increase in Metabolism